LukeWait/math-quiz-app/README.md

 ## Usage
 For the applications to run smoothly, they must be executed concurrently to prevent socket-related issues.
 If the Student (client) application is started before the Instructor (server) application, it may lead to errors; conversely, launching the Instructor first can cause the application to freeze as it waits indefinitely for a connection.
+Note: Currently, the server and client are configured to communicate via localhost.
+To enable communication over a LAN, additional development and configuration options will be required.
 To run the applications concurrently, follow these steps:
 1. Launch the solution from source by opening the file `MathQuizApp.sln` in Visual Studio.
 2. Right-click on the Solution in the right-hand pane and choose `Properties`.